Choose the right outlet repair branch

 - If the outlet is controlled by a wall switch, flip the switch and test again before assuming the outlet failed.

-If it works: You know whether one outlet is dead or whether part of the room lost power.
+If it works: You know whether one outlet is dead, one half is switched, or part of the room lost power.

 If it doesn’t: If multiple outlets or lights are out, continue with breaker and GFCI checks before assuming the outlet itself is bad.